calemcnulty-gai/brunnr-frontend/README.md

 ### Prerequisites

-- Node.js 18+ and npm/yarn/pnpm/bun
+- [Bun](https://bun.sh/) - We use Bun as our package manager and runtime
 - Supabase account and project
 - Brunnr API key
 - Vercel account (for deployment)